wohaco/despace/venera_13_14.md

 <p style="page-break-after:always"> </p>

 ## Mission
-Venera 13 and 14 were identical spacecraft built to take advantage of the 1981 Venus launch opportunity and launched 5 days apart, Venera 13 on 30 October 1981 at 06:04 UTC and Venera 14 on 4 November 1981 at 05:31 UTC, both with an on-orbit dry mass of 760 kg.
+Venera 13 and 14 were identical spacecraft built to take advantage of the 1981 Venus launch opportunity and launched 5 days apart, Venera 13 on 30 October 1981 at 06:04 UTC and Venera 14 on 4 November 1981 at 05:31 UTC, both with an on‑orbit dry mass of 760 kg.
 Each mission consisted of a flyby and a landing craft.
 The landing site was chosen in collaboration with scientists from the United States using maps based on radar measurements made by the Pioneer Venus Orbiter in 1978.

 **ORBITER**